Generic Name: venetoclax (ven-ET-oh-klax)

 Do not eat or drink grapefruit products, starfruit, or Seville oranges with venetoclax.

 The dose of venetoclax will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of venetoclax.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For oral dosage form (tablets):

-- Adults—At first, 20 milligrams (mg) once a day.
+- Adults—At first, 100 milligrams (mg) once a day.
 Your doctor will gradually increase your dose each week.
 However, the dose is usually not more than 400 mg per day when given with azacitidine or decitabine or not more than 600 mg per day when given with low-dose cytarabine.

 - Children—Use and dose must be determined by your doctor.